Mistersz/Mistersz/README.md

   Things on this profile are literally just for fun and to help me organize myself.
-I will be taking notes of write-ups for CTF challenges that i solve as well as of HackerRank solutions.
+I will be taking notes of write-ups for CTF challenges that i solve as well as HackerRank solutions.
   <br>